-At Friezland, teaching mainly follows the 'Focus' whole-school primary maths curriculum which ensures clarity and direction for teaching and continuity and progression in learning.
+Across Key Stage 2, teaching uses the 'Focus' whole-school primary maths curriculum which ensures clarity and direction for teaching and continuity and progression in learning.
+At Friezland, we have adapted the Focus syllabus so that the weekly objectives for each year group are aligned wherever possible.
+These adaptations can be viewed on each Class's Long Term document.